-Changes to Minimum Fees for Disposal
+Proposed Changes to Minimum Fees for Disposal

-Prior to these changes, rates for minimum charges had not been raised since 2008.
-These changes will enable Scales staff to process cash transactions more quickly and speed customer throughput during busy periods, especially on Saturdays.
+Rates for minimum charges have not been raised since 2008.
+The changes will enable Scales staff to process cash transactions more quickly and speed customer throughput during busy periods, especially on Saturdays.

 MATERIAL CURRENT PROPOSED COMMENTS REFUSE \$15.00 \$20.00 Minimum MSW charges apply to weights up to 460 lbs.
 Minimum loads for MSW make up approximately 10% of the total 135,000 annual MSW transactions.
 YARD WASTE \$7.00 \$10.00 Minimum Yard Waste charges apply to weights up to 360 lbs.
 Minimum loads for Yard Waste make up approximately 6% of the total 23,000 annual Yard Waste transactions.